-- Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual

-Subject access requests must be submitted in writing, either by letter or email.
+- 13.1 Subject Access Requests (SAR) - Individuals have rights when it comes to how the Trust handles their Personal Data and gain access about to personal information that the Trust holds about them.
+This includes: - Confirmation that their personal data is being processed. - Access to a copy of their Personal Data. - The purposes of the data processing. - The categories of personal data concerned. - Who the data has been, or will be, shared with. - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period. - The source of the data, if not the individual. - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual. - 13.2 Subject access requests should be submitted in writing, either by letter or email.

+Email:

-Email: SAR@prioryacademies.co.uk
+SAR@prioryacademies.co.uk

+Letter:

-Letter: Subject Access Request The Priory Federation of Academies Trust Priory House Cross O'Cliff Hill Lincoln Lincolnshire LN5 8PW
+Subject Access Request

+The Priory Federation of Academies Trust

+Priory House

+Cross O'Cliff Hill

+Lincoln

+Lincolnshire

+LN5 8PW